-With risks comes rewards too.
+With risks come rewards too.
 The primary distinction between staking vs. yield farming is that investors can reap the benefits by staying invested.
-The returns are measured with the Annual Percentage Yield (APY).
+We can measure returns with the Annual Percentage Yield (APY).
 Staking usually gives steadier returns on APY compared to yield farming.
 Rewards with staking can range from 5% to 14%, whereas returns with crypto farming can range from 1% to 1000% but bear a bigger risk.

 1. What is the best platform for yield farming?